 When I was a new bride, cooking baffled me.
 The recipes I wanted to use often called for ingredients that a newlywed couple did not have on their shelves.
 Capers?
 Five-spice powder?
 Self-rising flour?
 I was lucky to have basic, all-purpose flour.
 I sure didn’t own those other items.

-Gradually, my pantry options expanded and I learned about the magic of ingredient substitutions.
+Gradually, my pantry options expanded, and I learned about the magic of ingredient substitutions.
 It truly felt like magic, at least to me, to be able to proceed with a recipe without stopping the cooking process to make a trip to the store.

-So, once again, I’m turning to easy and practical ingredient substitutions.
-Here are some of my favorites.
-Note that substitutions don’t work universally across all recipes, and you may get a slightly different taste than you expected.
+Note: Substitutions don’t work universally across all recipes, and you may get a slightly different taste than you expected.

 1. Don’t have buttermilk?